 \subsubsection{Cyclic coordinate descent method}

-Cyclic Coordinate Descent (CCD) is an algorithm for the iterative solution used to solve inverse kinematics problem.
-Yotchon et al. \cite{b24} presented a combination of the differential evolution algorithm which is a meta heuristic optimization with CCD method to solve the inverse kinematics problem.
-This method converges to the target whatever the initial condition.
-CCD consists of minimizing the joint errors by varying one component of the angular vector at a time.
-This method can be used in real time although it takes several iterations to reach the objective point~\cite{b17}.
-One of the main advantages of cyclic coordinate descent is that it is easy to implement.
-The CCD algorithm consists of measuring the difference between the target and the end-effector vectors.
-Thereafter, it deduces a rotation matrix to make this difference equal to zero taking into account the joints limitation.
-This process is repeated for each joint, iterating from the end effector to the root joint of kinematic chains.
+Cyclic Coordinate Descent (CCD) is an iterative algorithm used to solve inverse kinematics problems.
+Yotchon et al. \cite{b24} proposed a hybrid approach combining the CCD method with a differential evolution algorithm, a metaheuristic optimization technique, to tackle inverse kinematics challenges.
+This combined method reliably converges to the target position regardless of the initial conditions.
+The CCD algorithm works by minimizing joint errors through iterative adjustments of one component of the angular vector at a time.
+While it can be used in real-time applications, it typically requires multiple iterations to achieve the desired outcome \cite{b17}.
+One of the key benefits of CCD is its simplicity in implementation.
+The algorithm involves measuring the discrepancy between the target position and the end-effector position, then applying a rotation matrix to reduce this discrepancy to zero, all while considering joint constraints.
+This process is repeated sequentially for each joint, starting from the end-effector and moving towards the root joint of the kinematic chain.